 Traumatic brain injuries, or TBIs, happen more often than people realize.
 These injuries usually result from a violent blow or jolt to the head or body, which can happen in sports, car accidents or slips and falls.
 When a TBI occurs, the brain cells are temporarily affected.
 But more serious TBIs can result in bruising, torn tissues, bleeding and other brain damage.
+The big question is Does a Traumatic Brain Injury Increase Risk for Substance Abuse?

 Several complications can occur from a TBI depending on how mild or severe the injury is.
 Some symptoms happen right after the injury and include a loss of consciousness or headache.
 Other symptoms may show up later and have a negative effect on social, emotional, behavioral, intellectual and cognitive abilities.